-October is cybersecurity month.
-When deciding what to write about, I recalled a surprising fact: Most people have not heard of the “dark web”.
-It is out there though, and it’s important to know where it resides and why it is considered “dark” in nature.
+October is a cybersecurity month.
+When deciding what to write about, I recalled a surprising fact: Most people have not heard of the “dark web.”
+It is out there, though, and it’s essential to know where it resides and why it is considered “dark” in nature.
 Once you grasp an understanding of the dark web, there are things you can do to prevent becoming a victim of cybercrime.

 3 Layers Down

-To really understand what the dark web is, the first thing to know is there are essentially three layers to the world wide web (www):
+To understand what the dark web is, the first thing to know is there are mostly three layers to the world wide web (www):

 - Surface Web